 It's pretty safe mostly, as they are constantly cleared and paved with grits.
 Chains/snow tires are not essential.

-Here's some extra information: http://www.tourism.net.nz/rental-car-new-zealand.html over 9 years ago
+Here's some extra information: http://www.tourism.net.nz/rental-car-new-zealand.html about 10 years ago

 Normal roads will not be a problem.
 Except for maybe a little ice in the early mornings as Roy said.
 You won't have to deal with snow unless there's a freak snowstorm (very rare) or you are planning on going up some mountains.

 Of course, if you are thinking on going skiing you might encounter snowy roads.
-If that happens you may need chains, but all the skifields have rental places that will fit chains for you. over 9 years ago
+If that happens you may need chains, but all the skifields have rental places that will fit chains for you. about 10 years ago

 We've always hired a small 4WD just in case, and take it easy around shady corners in the mornings!